amitcheke/calculator_tdd/README.md

 ### `npm run build`

+# UI Preview
-# Along with calculation logic, basic UI is also added as below, where user can enter a string a on button click addition will be displayed.
+- Along with calculation logic, basic UI is also added as below.
+  - Where user can enter a string
+  - Click Calculate to see the result
 ![cal_tdd](https://github.com/user-attachments/assets/1c391f9d-7d82-469a-8798-d427176542c2)